Last updated on June 22nd, 2019 at 07:36 pm

-The Peak is many people’s symbol of Hong Kong, with its iconic view over the Victoria harbor as well as the famous funicular railway that takes you up there.
+The Peak is many people’s symbol of Hong Kong and well worth a visit with its iconic view over the Victoria harbor as well as the famous funicular railway that takes you up there.
 There is a myriad of things to do up there, and I’ve certainly visited it many times during my childhood.
 But did you know that there are other ways to get up there, and just what exactly awaits you at the top aside from the Peak Tower?
 Let me be your guide (if you are visiting Hong Kong for the first time, period, check out my first timers guide)!

 While the Peak Tram is the most famous and iconic way, it isn’t the only way to get up there.
 The queue can get ridiculous at times, and as one of the oldest funicular rail in the world, you can’t blame it for having a saturation point.
 You can either hike up or take the bus as well.

 The Peak Tram

 The Peak Tram is currently under construction and not available until summer 2019

 The Peak Tram has been in operation for over 120 years now, and its sleek red body and white roof design is an attraction in itself.
 Built in the late 19th century as a means to connect Murray barracks to Victoria Gap, it replaces the sedan chair method and stretches over 1,350 metres.
 It has witnessed the change from coal to electric power as well as the Second World War.
 Eventually, transportation caught up and it became what it is today: a way to get up to the Peak and down in style.